Improved Tree Sparsifiers in Near-Linear Time: Additional Preliminaries

 We extend the notion of a cut (resp., graph) respecting a demand matrix, to a cut (resp., graph) respecting valid demand state using this definition: A cut $(S, \bar{S})$ in $G$ $\alpha$-respects $P$ if $\capacity(S, \bar{S})\ge\alpha\cdot\dem_P(S, \bar{S})$. $G$ $\alpha$-respects $P$ if

 \end{definition}

+Throughout the paper we manipulate many demand states that are not themselves valid.
+Such demand states typically arise by restricting a valid demand state to a subgraph (or cluster), that is, by retaining only the demand vectors associated with vertices in the cluster.
+Although these restricted demand states may violate the validity condition, this poses no issue: they should be viewed as a \emph{partial} or \emph{intermediate} collection of demand vectors.

 \begin{remark} Note that the notion of a valid demand state generalizes the notion of a demand matrix from Definition~\ref{def:flow_problem}.
 Indeed, a demand matrix is a $V\times V$ matrix $Q$ where $Q(u, v)$ is the amount of $u$'s commodity that has to go to $v$.
-Such a specification corresponds to a valid demand state $P$ in which $\mathcal{K} = V$, and the amount shipped out of $u$ of $u$'s commodity is $P(u, u) = \sum_{v\in V\setminus \{u\}}{Q(u, v)}$, and the amount shipped to $v$ of $u$'s commodity is $P(v, u) = -Q(u, v)$, $v\neq u$.
+Such a specification corresponds to a valid demand state $P$ in which $\K = V$, the total amount shipped out of $u$ of its own commodity is $P(u, u) = \sum_{v\in V\setminus \{u\}}{Q(u, v)}$, and the amount shipped to $v$ of $u$'s commodity is $P(v, u) = -Q(u, v)$, $v\neq u$ (note that the commodity is shipped \emph{into} $v$, so $P(v,u)$ is negative).
 The standard definitions of congestion and demand across a cut of $Q$ equal those of $P$.

-On the other hand, given a valid demand state, we can define the corresponding multi-commodity flow problem (according to Definition \ref{def:flow_problem}) by adding to the graph a source vertex and sink vertex corresponding to each commodity, with appropriate edge capacities according to the demands in $P$.
-This reduction will not be used in this paper, so we omit the full details. \end{remark}
+On the other hand, given a valid demand state, we can define the corresponding demand matrix (according to Definition \ref{def:flow_problem}) by adding to the graph a source vertex and sink vertex corresponding to each commodity, with appropriate additional edges capacitated according to the demands in $P$.
+The latter reduction is not be used in this paper, so we omit the full details. \end{remark}

-\begin{definition}[Sum and Negation] We define the \textit{sum} of two demand states $P_1$ and $P_2$ on the same set of commodities $\mathcal{K}$ to be $(P_1+P_2)(u, k) = P_1(u, k) + P_2(u, k)$.
+\begin{definition}[Sum and Negation] We define the \textit{sum} of two demand states $P_1$ and $P_2$ on the same set of commodities $\K$ to be $(P_1+P_2)(u, k) = P_1(u, k) + P_2(u, k)$.
 Note that if $P_1$ and $P_2$ were valid demand states, then $P_1+P_2$ is also a valid demand state.

-We define the \textit{negation} $-P$ of a demand state $P$ on the set of commodities $\mathcal{K}$ by $(-P)(u, k) = -P(u, k)$.
+We define the \textit{negation} $-P$ of a demand state $P$ on the set of commodities $\K$ by $(-P)(u, k) = -P(u, k)$.
 Note that if $P$ was a valid demand state, then $-P$ is also a valid demand state. \end{definition}

 The following fact, which we use extensively, is a direct consequence of Definitions~\ref{def:valid_flow_state} and~\ref{def:sum_of_valid_states}: \begin{fact} Fix a cut $(S, \bar{S})$.
-For two valid demand states $P_1, P_2$ on the commodities $\mathcal{K}$, we have $\dem_{P_1 + P_2}(S, \bar{S}) \le \dem_{P_1}(S, \bar{S}) + \dem_{P_2}(S, \bar{S})$.
+For two valid demand states $P_1, P_2$ on the commodities $\K$, we have $\dem_{P_1 + P_2}(S, \bar{S}) \le \dem_{P_1}(S, \bar{S}) + \dem_{P_2}(S, \bar{S})$.

 Additionally, if $G$ $\alpha_1$-respects $P_1$ and $\alpha_2$-respects $P_2$, then it $\frac{1}{\frac{1}{\alpha_1}+\frac{1}{\alpha_2}}$-respects $P_1+P_2$.

 \end{fact}